 What advice would you give to those pursuing the same passion?

-Two things: Your art is valid.
-Your purpose is valid.
+Two things: 1.) your art is valid and 2.)your purpose is valid.
 Not only can no one take this gift away from you, but the world needs more of it!
-And lastly, It's important to embrace discomfort because nothing grows in your comfort zone.
+And lastly, it's important to embrace discomfort because nothing grows in your comfort zone.
 People think just because I am happy that I am comfortable.
 When it's the opposite.
 Life as an artist is unstable, society doesn't nurture arts or those that dream.
 You must create your own path because nobody else can or will.
-But, I have found stability in the discomfort - it means I am still growing.
+But, I have found stability in the discomfort—it means I am still growing.

 What are 3 words that you want to be remembered by?